jbarrieault/jbarrieault.github.io/source/_posts/2014-06-19-expressive.markdown

 Pretty awful, isn't it?
 I mean, this is a real atrocity!
 No?
 You don't think so?
 I think I know what you are thinking.
 On the surface it seems to be true and completely sensible.
 After all, the whole reason programming languages were invented was so we would have a way to tell computers to do stuff.
 You know, speak to them in a way they can understand.
 Be that as it may, programmers are **not**, I repeat **not** people who write code for computers.
 In actuality, **Programmers are people who create programs**.
 Think I am being overly dogmatic?
 Well I'm not.
 The difference is not a matter of mere semantics, but of an underlying understanding of what your goal as a developer really is.
 The side of this divide you fall on will dictate a great deal about the programs you create and the code you write to create them.

 When writing code (as a programmer, developer, software engineer, or whatever you want to call yourself), it is very important for your computer, and other computers, to understands it.
 Yes, for sure.
 However, it is *even more* important for *people* to understand it.
 I'm seriously not making this up.
-Just look at this quote from the renowned [Hal Ableson](http://en.wikipedia.org/wiki/Hal_Abelson):
+Just look at this quote from the renowned <a href="http://en.wikipedia.org/wiki/Hal_Abelson" target="_blank">Hal Ableson</a>:

 >"Programs must be written for people to read, and only incidentally for machines to execute."